-A JavaScript Object Notation (JSON) XRD 1.0 representation is described in Appendix A.
+JRD - A JavaScript Object Notation (JSON) XRD 1.0 representation is described in Appendix A. It is RECOMMENDED that servers offer the JRD representation in addition to the XRD representation.

 3.1.
 XML Document format

 The host-meta document root MUST be an XRD element.
 The document SHOULD NOT include a Subject element, as at this time no URI is available to identify hosts.
 The use of the Alias element in host-meta is undefined and NOT RECOMMENDED.